 3. Max out your 401K

 Bonus: if your employer offers a 401K match, then you’re leaving money on the table by not contributing at least enough to capture the full match.
+You won’t ever find a guaranteed 100% return on any other investment.

 4. Take the average when comparing yourself to others

-Many would say don’t compare yourself to others but this isn’t the best advice as roughly 10% of human thought involves comparison.
+Many would say don’t compare yourself to others, but this isn’t the best advice as roughly 10% of human thought involves comparison.
 It is okay to compare yourself to others, comparison is human nature.
 Just be sure to compare all across the board to those above and below you.

 Be sure to remember how far you’ve come and how many people wish they were in your shoes.
 Perhaps there was a time when you dreamed of making as much as you make right now, from far below where you’re at now.